-Important Dates for the November 7, 2023 Election:
+Important Dates for the May 5, 2025 Primary and Special Election:

-- November 5 – Early in-person voting at the Board of Elections ends at 5:00 p.m.
+- May 4 – Early in-person voting at the Board of Elections ends.

 Find all of these dates and more on the Ohio Secretary of State’s website.